bebejamin1/A-Maze-Ing/README.md

+This project has been created as part of the 42 curriculum by bbeaurai, fcaval

 # 🏰 A-MAZE-ING

 ## 👥 Auteurs

-This project has been created as part of the 42 curriculum by Fleur Caval 🌸 and Benjamin Beaurain 🥕.
+Ce projet a été créé dans le cadre du programme 42 par Fleur Caval 🌸 et Benjamin Beaurain 🥕.

 ## Description